robbiemu/aclarai/docs/components/scheduler_system.md

 -   **Concept Clustering**: Groups related concepts into thematic clusters based on their embeddings, providing input for other agents like the Subject Summary Agent.
 -   **Concept Summary Generation**: Creates detailed Markdown pages for canonical concepts using RAG workflows to include relevant claims, summaries, and related concepts.
 -   **Subject Summary Generation**: Creates thematic `[[Subject:XYZ]]` pages from concept clusters, providing higher-level overviews of knowledge themes.
+-   **Concept Subject Linking**: Maintains bidirectional navigation between concepts and subjects by adding footer links in concept files pointing to their parent subjects.

 ## Architecture